lixudongkeer/QSDPNAL/README.md

 >> startup
 >> qsdpdemo
 ```
-In the above, startup.m sets up the paths for QSDPNAL in MATLAB and qsdpdemo is a demo file illustrating how to solve a QSDP problem using {\sc Qsdpnal}.
+In the above, startup.m sets up the paths for QSDPNAL in MATLAB and qsdpdemo is a demo file illustrating how to solve a QSDP problem using Qsdpnal.
 By now, QSDPNAL is ready for you to use.

 ## Structures